F-Stack/f-stack/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 There are multiple ways of definitions that can be assessed and combined as long as the following two rules are respected:

-*   A unique device name, in the format of eth_bondX is provided, where X can be any combination of numbers and/or letters, and the name is no greater than 32 characters long.
+*   A unique device name, in the format of net_bondingX is provided, where X can be any combination of numbers and/or letters, and the name is no greater than 32 characters long.